laurentkempe/aiPlayground/README.md

 ## Projects

+- [MCPSSEServer](https://github.com/laurentkempe/aiPlayground/tree/main/MCPSSEServer) Simple .NET C# MCP Server using SSE transport using modelcontextprotocol / csharp-sdk published using AOT in a single Windows exe of 15.7MB!
 - [MCPServerDocker](https://github.com/laurentkempe/aiPlayground/tree/main/MCPServerDocker) Two simple console applications using `modelcontextprotocol / csharp-sdk`, one .NET C# MCP Server and its client, and a way to publish the server as a Docker image.
 - [MCPServer](https://github.com/laurentkempe/aiPlayground/tree/main/MCPServer) Two simple console applications using modelcontextprotocol / csharp-sdk, Microsoft.Extensions.AI with Ollama & tools to build a Model Context Protocol (MCP) server and client!
 - [OllamaMCPServerMicrosoftExtensions](https://github.com/laurentkempe/aiPlayground/tree/main/OllamaMCPServerMicrosoftExtensions) simple console application using Microsoft.Extensions.AI with Ollama & tools from a Model Context Protocol (MCP) server!